magepages/mpdocs/docs/rma/index.md

   - **Reason**: Admin creates reason for RMA.
 You can make multiple reasons.
   - **Solution**: Admin creates solution for RMA.
 You can make multiple solution.
   - **Additional Field**: Admin creates additional fields for RMA.
 You can make multiple additional fields.
+    - Title: Set name for the new field
+    - Type: Choose field type.
+    - Is require: Click to checkbox if you want that field is required
+    - Validation Class: Add the validation class for the field
+      - For example: Inserting `Validation Class = validate-email`means that the value filling in this field must be email.
+Error message will be shown if filling the wrong value.
+    - Sort Order: Select the priority for the field.
+The smaller the sort order is, the higher priority it has.

   ![](https://i.imgur.com/ZKTRVjV.png)

 ### 3. Email Configuration